alex21738/Image_Classification-American_Sign_Language/README.md

 - Turn both training set and testing set into matrix(reshape), flatten, and standardize(divide by 255).

-- Split the training set into training and validating sets.
+- Split the training set into training set and validating set.

 - Set number of classes to 25 (26 letters - 2(no J,Z) +1(label))